JasmineOttawa/RainDropInTheOcean/_posts/2018-12-17-create_github_pages.md

 Click I understand the consequences, delete this repository

 ### Q3 - origin & remote
 In Git, "origin" is a shorthand name for the remote repository that a project was originally cloned from.
 More precisely, it is used instead of that original repository's URL - and thereby makes referencing much easier.
 Note that origin is by no means a "magical" name, but just a standard convention.

 In the following example, the URL parameter to the "clone" command becomes the "origin" for the cloned local repository:
 ```
 git clone https://github.com/user/repo.git
 ```
-In github Desktop, you can see "Fetch Origin"
+In github Desktop, you can see "Fetch Origin" "Push Origin"

 A remote URL is Git's fancy way of saying "the place where your code is stored."
 That URL could be your repository on GitHub, or another user's fork, or even on a completely different server.
 You can only push to two types of URL addresses:
 ```
 An HTTPS URL like https://github.com/user/repo.git
 An SSH URL, like git@github.com:user/repo.git
 ```
 Git associates a remote URL with a name, and your default remote is usually called origin.

 You can use the git remote add command to match a remote URL with a name. following statement associates the name origin with the REMOTE_URL:
 ```
 git remote add origin  <REMOTE_URL>
 ```